BlueWizardHat/yamlcfn/README.md

 	    outbound:
 	      - "self"

 That single outbound "self" reference automatically matches both of the inbound "self" references.
 That's the way auto matching works, a single outbound rule is enough to match several inbound rules.
-Note also that YamlCfn does ont check if duplicate outbound similar rules are generated, it is up to you to write templates that does not cause duplicates.

 Now to combine our frontend and backend hazelcast cluster and throw in a mysql database as well and we almost have a complete although simple application: